West Liberty University: Presidents

+Campus

+Main Hall is the university's central academic building, which contains the Gary E. West College of Business, the College of Education and Human Performance, and several original campus wings named for early West Liberty families.
+The Paul N. Elbin Library provides extensive academic resources across three floors, including special collections, technology-equipped study areas, and the Humanities Department.
+Arnett Hall of Natural Sciences houses biology and chemistry labs, and a greenhouse.
+College Hall includes the 450-seat Helen Pierce Elbin Auditorium and music studios.
+The Hall of Fine Arts, along with the Media Arts Center, serves as the creative hub for the Department of Arts and Communications, offering performance spaces and specialized labs.

+Student life and university operations are centered around the College Union, which offers dining, retail, media outlets, and student services.
+Shaw Hall, a former residence hall now on the National Register of Historic Places, houses administrative offices for admissions and student life.
+Shotwell Hall, also a historic site, is home to the international and graduate studies offices.

+Academics

 Gary E. West College of Business

-In 1938, West Liberty Teacher's College began offering courses in Business and Commerce – a two-year Secretarial Studies program and a four-year Business education degree.
+In 1938, West Liberty Teacher's College began offering courses in Business and Commerce: a two-year Secretarial Studies program and a four-year Business education degree.
 By 1963, the college had established a full Department of Business Administration offering curricula in accounting, management and marketing to 338 business students.
-It is accredited by the International Assembly for Collegiate Business Education IACBE and offers a Bachelor of Science degree and a Masters of Business Administration (MBA).
+It is accredited by the International Accreditation Council for Business Education (IACBE) and offers a Bachelor of Science degree and a Masters of Business Administration (MBA).

-College of Arts and Communication

-The College is divided into two departments – the Department of Journalism, Communication Studies and Visual Arts and the Department of Music and Theater.
+College of Liberal and Creative Arts and Communication

+The college includes the departments of Humanities and Social Sciences, English and Modern Languages, Media and Visual Arts, Music and Theater, Criminal Justice/Criminology, and Social Work.
+Academic disciplines in the college include visual communication design, digital media design, communications studies, journalism, public relations, broadcasting, creative arts therapy, music, theater, English, geography, history, political science, sociology, criminal justice, criminology, and social work.

 Media Arts Center

 The West Liberty University Media Arts Center opened in November 2006.
 The 5 million dollar facility includes: a recording studio, a television control, engineering core, and studio, where studio newscasts, television shows and special televised events take place.
 The building is also furnished with an editing classroom, 3D Audio voice-over room, and a multi-purpose classroom.

-WLTV-14 (The campus's community television station) airs on Comcast Cable in Hancock, Ohio and Marshall Counties in West Virginia.
+WLTV-14 (The campus's community television station) airs on Comcast Cable in Brooke, Hancock, Ohio and Marshall Counties in West Virginia.
 The school's community television station began in August 2007, but the television program has been on-going since 1990.

-College of Liberal Arts

-The College of Liberal Arts provides courses that are part of every student's program of study regardless of their major.
-The college is divided into two administrative units: the Department of Humanities and the Department of Social and Behavioral Sciences.
-The Department of Humanities includes studies in English Literature, Comics Studies, Rhetoric and Writing, English Education, Foreign Language, and Philosophy.
-The Department of Social and Behavioral Sciences includes studies in Criminal Justice, Geography, History, Interdisciplinary Pre-Law, International Studies, Political Science, Social Studies Education, Social Work, Sociology, and Appalachian Studies.